top of page

 Lago Greve: The Memory of Water

 There are moments in Patagonia when time itself seems to dissolve.
-As the final echoes of the ‘No Te Rindas or 'Don't Give Up', a bright yellow fishing boat that the captain had crafted years ago from Guaitecas cypress, dotting the flanks of Patagonian channels—faded away, José cast his gaze at the towering ice wall before us and remarked, “This is a journey from another era.”
+As the final echoes of the No Te Rindas ('Don't Give Up') - a bright yellow fishing boat that the captain had crafted years ago from the Guaitecas cypress that dot the flanks of Patagonian channels -faded away, José cast his gaze at the towering ice wall before us.
+“This is a journey from another era.”

 Quicksands and Impenetrable Forests

 Patagonia punishes every mistake.
 Pablo left one of his mountain boots in the cabin of the No Te Rindas, a lapse that condemned him to the pain and indignity of wearing crampons over a mismatched pair of a rubber boot and a hiking boot.
 José’s faith in an old pair of worn-out crampons cost him dearly as we ascended and descended the glacier’s crevasses and ridges.
 As for me, I entrusted my fate to a veteran packraft, only to discover a two-inch gash in the inflation valve upon reaching a lagoon midway to Greve.
 Desperate, we spent an entire day and night trying to seal the air leak with various tapes and glues, fearing that our expedition might end prematurely.
-In a last-ditch effort, we stitched the rubber with needle and thread... and it worked!
-Throughout the long crossings on the lake, sometimes up to five kilometers facing the glaciers with all my gear aboard, I lived in constant dread of hearing the hiss of the tear reopening.

-But the Norwegian’s venture, chronicled by Alberto de Agostini in his famous book Andes Patagónicos , was doomed to fail.
+But the Norwegian’s venture, chronicled by Alberto de Agostini in his famous book Andes Patagónicos, was doomed to fail.
 After a harsh winter that decimated his farm with snow and starvation, the imposing glacier tongue that had lain dormant in front of his estate began to surge forward, advancing at a rate of up to 20 meters per day, crushing his farm before crossing the valley in a matter of weeks.
-The Norwegian escaped, but according to De Agostini, he left his livestock to the mercy of the local Kawésqar nomads, and his dreams were buried beneath the glacier.
+The Norwegian escaped, but according to De Agostini, he left his livestock to the mercy of the Kawésqar nomads, and his dreams were buried beneath the glacier.

 The Lake That Almost Wasn’t

 In 2022, a team of glaciologists in Japan was studying satellite images of Lago Greve.
 To their astonishment, they discovered that a flood of historic proportions had occurred at Lago Greve over a few days in April 2020.
-Almost overnight, the 240-square-kilometer lake dropped 18 meters, spilling the equivalent of 640 Giza pyramids worth of water through a narrow, remote valley to the north.
-In what they judged to be one of the largest glacial lake outburst floods (GLOF) in history, no one noticed until they did, two years later.
+Almost overnight, the 240-square-kilometer lake dropped 18 meters, spilling the equivalent of 640 Giza pyramids-worth of water through a narrow, remote valley to the north.
+In what they judged to be one of the largest glacial lake outburst floods (GLOF) in history, no one noticed - until they did, two full years later.

 A Garden of (Puerto) Eden

-In contrast, Lago Greve is a Garden of Eden for other species.
+In contrast, Greve Lake is a Garden of Eden for other species.
 After following a brown smudge through a small grove of cypress and taiques, I was able to admire a beautiful huemul deer (Hippocamelus bisulcus) against the backdrop of Volcán and Glacier Lautaro.
 I watched her for nearly an hour, as she occasionally cast a puzzled glance my way.
 In the following days, we spotted another pair of huemules and found countless tracks on the lake’s beaches.

-Lake Greve, despite its remoteness and obscurity, is a natural treasure of unparalleled beauty, biological richness, and cultural heritage.
+Lake Greve, despite its remoteness and obscurity, is a natural treasure of inexplicable beauty, biological richness, and cultural heritage.
 Yet, despite its seclusion and anonymity, it is not immune to the threats posed by a world in constant flux.
 Many of its glaciers have shown alarming signs of retreat in recent years; we camped on shores that, in our satellite images, still appeared under the ice.
-Little information exists to monitor the state of Greve Lake’s glaciers and the vast ecosystem of which they are a part.
+Little information exists to monitor the state of Greve Lake’s glaciers and the vast ecosystem of which they form a part.

 The Memory of Water

-Throughout the expedition, we adopted that quintessential Patagonian resilience, enduring conditions and challenges that seemed insurmountable, in pursuit of a fleeting and deeply personal dream, in a constant present dictated by an all-consuming nature.
+Throughout the expedition, we adopted that quintessential Patagonian resilience, enduring conditions and challenges that seemed insurmountable, in pursuit of a fleeting and deeply personal dream, in a constant present dictated by an omnipotent nature.
 José was right, it would seem, when he murmured his first words of the expedition: this was indeed a journey from another era.

 Comments